osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 ## Building Outside the IDE

 If you can't automatically build it then it is not software engineering.
 Automating repeated processes is at the heart of building software.
 It is that OSGi enRoute/bnd includes a full gradle build that does not require any extra work.
 The raison d'être of bnd is that it runs inside an IDE like Eclipse but can also run from a shell.
+Great care has been taken to ensure that bnd builds identical artifacts inside the IDE and from the command line.

 So we only have to fire up a shell and run the build.

 There is a script included, `gradlew`, that will download the correct gradle version.
-You can also install gradle (> 1.12) and use it.
+You can also install gradle (>= 1.12) and use it.
 It should go without saying, but you should also have java 8 installed on the command line.

 	$ cd /Ws/com.acme.prime
 	$ java -version